 Another fun game we played was just to search and find things that are of a certain color.
 (Can you find all the blue things in this room?)

-And my kids spent years of playful fun with this Color Sorting Pie from Learning Resources.
+Also, my kids spent years of playful fun with this Color Sorting Pie from Learning Resources.
+Anytime you can make learning playful, the learning sticks more — and it’s more fun.

 Do you have any favorite color matching games?